sed-pro-inria/tools-training/1-vers/git.md

     git gr

 We note that:

     - Bob's master branch has 2 more commits than the central one.
-    - Bob master branch has 1 more commit that the central one.
+    - Bob's exp branch has 1 more commit that the central one.

 The verbose option of **branch** is useful to see tracking branches: